 There’s the Look at My New Hair Cut selfie.
-There’s the Out with My Friends Selfie – and the much-maligned Duck Face Selfie.
+There’s the Here’s What I’m Having for Dinner Selfie, and the Out with My Friends Selfie – and the much-maligned Duck Face Selfie.

 Seemingly new to the scene is the I Just Committed a Crime Selfie.
 And take it from this criminal defense lawyer, that’s worse than any number of duck face poses.

 You’d think that would be self-explanatory, right?
 I mean, you don’t exactly need a criminal defense attorney to tell you that posting selfies when you are actively being pursued by police is kind of a bad idea.

 But alas, this is why people need Pittsburgh Criminal Defense Lawyer: Because they just don’t get it.

 Which brings me to 22-year-old Donald Harrison.

 Mr. Harrison, of Beaver County, posted a selfie as he sat on a Greyhound bus in Pittsburgh recently.
 He captioned it, “IT’S TIME TO LEAVE PA.”
 The problem for Mr. Harrison, of course, was that he was allegedly attempting to flee assault charges.